 The Princess Gowramma of Coorg: a steel engraving by Winterhalter and Grave

-In the Victorian era, with the expansion of the British Empire and the annexation of many states in India, several of the Indian aristocracy found themselves to be deposed - and some of them travelled to England where they were made more than welcome by the Queen who indulged and entertained them.
+In the Victorian era, with the expansion of The Empire and the annexation of many India states, several of the Indian aristocracy found themselves to be deposed - and some of them travelled to England where they were made welcome by the Queen who indulged and entertained them.

 Winterhalter's oil painting of the Princess Gowramma

 Princess Gowramma was the favourite daughter of Chikka Veerarajendra, the last king of Coorg.
-He was exiled to Benares after being dethroned by the British in 1834, and there, in 1841, the Princess Gowramma was born.
+He was exiled to Benares after being dethroned by the British in 1834.
+There, in 1841, the Princess Gowramma was born.
 However, by the time of her death, as early as 1864, she was living in England, and there she remains, in London's Brompton Cemetery.

 Chikka Veerararenjda - the last King of Coorg, and his daughter, Princess Gowramma

 Gowramma was invited to Osborne House to share the Queen's family holidays.
-The Queen even commissioned a marble bust to be sculpted by Baron Carlo Marochetti, which was painted to show the princess's face as if a life-like image.
+Victoria also commissioned a marble bust to be sculpted by Baron Carlo Marochetti, which was painted to show the princess's face as if a life-like image.

 But Gowramma was not the only Indian royal to become a firm favourite with the Queen.
-Another very frequent guest at Buckingham Palace, Windsor, and Osborne was the glamorous Duleep Singh, the deposed Maharajah of Punjab - who Victoria called her 'beautiful boy'.
+Another very frequent guest at all the royal palaces was the glamorous Duleep Singh, the deposed Maharajah of Punjab - who Victoria called her 'beautiful boy'.